Online Family Nurse Practitioner (FNP) Program

 Demand for FNPs

-By becoming an FNP, nurses may increase their earning potential in a field that the Bureau of Labor Statistics has projected to grow 52.4% between 2019 and 2029.3 Nurses can also gain a sense of accomplishment and satisfaction by expanding their scope of practice in a role that is consistently ranked one of the best jobs in health care.4
+By becoming an FNP, nurses may increase their earning potential in a field that the Bureau of Labor Statistics has projected to grow 45% between 2022 and 2032.2 Nurses can also gain a sense of accomplishment and satisfaction by expanding their scope of practice in a role that is consistently ranked as the best job in healthcare.3

 Frequently Asked Questions